ayushdhiman12/Library-Managment-using-C-and-Data-Structure/librarymanagement-main/README.md

 If the user chooses Student, they will be prompted to choose between four options: Lend books, Return books, View books, and Exit.
 Based on their choice, they can perform the corresponding action.

 Contributors
-This program was written by [Govardan.N.A.].
+This program was written by [AYUSH DHIMAN].
 Feel free to use, modify, and distribute this code for educational purposes.